godot-escoria/escoria-docs/getting_started/step_by_step/6_handling_inventory.rst

 inventory and then react to it in the ESC script of the blackboard.

 So go into the beer item scene again and select the property, ``Use from inventory only``.
 This will restrict usage of the beer to inside the inventory only, so the beer mug will not listen to the ``use`` action anymore.

-Add an item to "Combine If Action Used Among" and set it to "use".
+Add an item to "Combine When Selected Action Is In" and set it to "use".
 This is required to tell Escoria that if the verb "use" is used on the beer mug, another object will be required to complete the action: